rohitbarsila/CSV_Merge/README.md

 # CSV_merge
-internal
+#INTERNAL

+TO MERGE AL CSV THE CONDITION IS THAT
+EVERY FILE SHOULD HAVE SAME EXTENTION AND DATA FORMAT ELSE IT WILL THROW ERROR.

+Steps To Merge :

-1. Add all the excel files in the csv folder having one format and structure.
+1. Add all the excel files in the csv folder .

 2. Install requirement files by pip install -r requirement.txt

-3. Run py file
+3. Run py file by python cpcsv.py

 BINGO You Will Get Merge File IN Root

-Your Are Free To Edit